-Mirrorless cameras are great choice for those wanting an interchangeable lens camera, but not wanting the size and weight of a DSLR.
+Mirrorless cameras are a great choice for those wanting an interchangeable lens camera, but not wanting the size and weight of a DSLR.
 There are many professional photographers that we’ve met who have made the switch from DSLR to mirrorless camera systems because of the smaller size and weight.
-As with everything in photography it’s about what works best for you.
+As with everything in photography, it’s about what works best for you.
 We think mirrorless cameras are an excellent choice as they’re able to produce beautiful images while being small and lightweight.

-Whether you’re getting ready to head off on holiday, or simply want to capture special memories of time spent with your family, there’s a mirrorless camera that will suit you.
+Whether you’re getting ready to head off on holiday or simply want to capture special memories of time spent with your family, there’s a mirrorless camera that will suit you.

 Read on as we take you through our favourite mirrorless cameras from 2017, in the order they were released:

 First on this list is the GX850, released by Panasonic in early January 2017.
 While the GX850 may not have made as much of a splash as some of the other models on this list, it is a powerful little camera.
 This is a great choice for those looking to travel light – perfect for your upcoming trip to Tokyo.
 Extremely small, with 4k video and a flip screen, this is a perfect camera for travel videographers or people wanting a lightweight camera for their holiday.

 This little camera is so jam-packed with features it’s hard to take a bad shot with it, and it is perfect for those looking to start out small with an interchangeable lens camera.